aydiegithub/mr-helpmate-ai/README.md

 - Re-ranking of retrieved candidates using a Sentence-Transformers cross-encoder for higher answer quality.
 - Gemini chat completions with a strict system instruction (domain-gated, context-only).
 - Safety moderation and domain intent confirmation before retrieval and generation.
+- Web-based chat interface served via FastAPI and WebSocket for real-time interaction.
+- Workflow orchestration using LangGraph for structured, stateful chatbot logic.
+- Deployed on Render for easy and scalable access.
 - Logging hooks across components.

 ## Workflows